Constructive developmental framework: Eras of adult cognitive development

 According to Jean Piaget, thinking develops in 4 stages from childhood to young adulthood.
 Piaget named these stages sensory-motor, pre-operational, concrete-operational, and formal-operational.
-Development of formal-operational thinking is considered to continue until approximately until the 25th year of life.
+Development of formal-operational thinking is considered to continue until approximately the 25th year of life.
 Subsequent researchers have concentrated on the now famous question of Kohlberg: "Is there a life after 25?"
 In CDF, the development of post formal-operational thinking in an adult is indicated primarily by the strength of dialectical thinking measured in thought form use fluidity.

 Following Bhaskar (1993), in CDF, human thinking is seen as developing in four sequential phases or 'eras', termed 'common sense', 'understanding', 'reason' and finally 'practical wisdom'.
 The first three phases of thinking development can be related to the different thinking systems put forward by the philosophers Locke, Kant and Hegel.
 Each phase includes and transcends the thinking system of the previous phase.
 The final phase of 'practical wisdom' loops back to a higher form of 'common sense' in that it constitutes sophisticated thinking that has become second nature and is therefore effortless.
 In contrast to other adult development researchers such as Fischer and Commons, Laske describes post-formal cognitive development in terms of the use and co-ordination of dialectical thought forms and thought form constellations which were described by Basseches as mental schemata.